Direct: 215 790 5506

 Chestnut Hill (zip code19118) is one of the city’s most beautiful, affluent and historic neighborhoods.
 Centered around Germantown Avenue and Bethlehem Pike, Chestnut Hill is surrounded by Fairmont Park and adjacent to the Philadelphia neighborhood of Mt.
 Airy as well as the Montgomery County suburbs of Oreland, Wyndmoor and Lafayette Hill.
 Germantown Avenue’s cobblestone blocks where trolleys once ran, feature shopping, antiques and dining of all sorts and are known for walk-ability and charm.
 Chestnut Hill was designated one of the top seven urban enclaves in the USA by Forbes.com and selected as a 2010 Distinctive Destination by the National Trust for Historic Preservation.
 Chestnut Hill is the home to Chestnut Hill College, Chestnut Hill Hospital, the University of Pennsylvania’s Morris Arboretum and the Woodmere Art Museum as well as the Philadelphia Cricket Club.Houses range from modest row houses to extensive mansions as well as architectural landmarks by Louis Kahn and Robert Venturi.

-©2017 TReND, All rights reserved.
-The data relating to real estate for sale on this website appears in part through the TReND Broker ReciprocitySM program, a voluntary cooperative exchange of property listing data between licensed real estate brokerage firms in which Berkshire Hathaway participates, and is provided by TReND through a licensing agreement.
-All information deemed reliable but not guaranteed and should be independently verified.
+© 2019 BRIGHT, All Rights Reserved.
+Information deemed reliable but not guaranteed.
+The data relating to real estate for sale on this website appears in part through the BRIGHT Internet Data Exchange program, a voluntary cooperative exchange of property listing data between licensed real estate brokerage firms in which Berkshire Hathaway participates, and is provided by BRIGHT through a licensing agreement.
+Real estate listings held by brokerage firms other than Berkshire Hathaway are marked with the IDX logo and detailed information about each listing includes the name of the listing broker.
 The information provided by this website is for the personal, non-commercial use of consumers and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
-All properties are subject to prior sale, change or withdrawal.
-Neither listing broker(s) nor Berkshire Hathaway shall be responsible for any typographical errors, misinformation, misprints and shall be held totally harmless.
-Information last updated, 2017-09-22.
+Some properties which appear for sale on this website may no longer be available because they are under contract, have Closed or are no longer being offered for sale.
+Some real estate firms do not participate in IDX and their listings do not appear on this website.
+Some properties listed with participating firms do not appear on this website at the request of the seller.
+Data last updated on 2018-05-30.